TerryLoc/positive-affirmation-colour-wheel/README.md

   ````
 - CHANGES MADE TO THE FUNCTION
 1. **Separation of Concerns**: The main function `fetchAffirmation` now delegates specific tasks to smaller functions, each responsible for one aspect of the operation.
-   - `setCardColors`: Sets the background color of the card and line area.
+   - `setCardColours`: Sets the background colour of the card and line area.
-   - `displaySelectedMoodAndColor`: Displays the selected mood and color on the card.
+   - `displaySelectedMoodAndColour`: Displays the selected mood and colour on the card.
    - `handleApiResponse`: Handles the API response and updates the DOM.
    - `fetchBackupAffirmation`: Fetches affirmation from a backup JSON file if the API call fails.
    - `updateButtonAndHeader`: Updates the button and header text.